-Having set as main priorities the prevention of the consequences that may result from the operation of the units, and the minimization of hazards during operations, the Company aims to the elimination of environmental incidents/ accidents.
+Having set as main priorities the prevention of the undesirable effects of the operation of the units and the minimization of hazards during operations, the Company aims at the elimination of environmental incidents / accidents.

-For that purpose the Company has compiled Emergency Plans that are fully compliant with the local and national plans for fighting pollution through which it provides necessary directions for the right decision making and actions.
-At the same time, the Company trains systematically its personnel in order to ensure the right reaction in case of emergency.
+For that purpose the Company has compiled Emergency Plans that are fully compliant with the local and national plans for fighting pollution through which it provides necessary directions for the making the right decision and taking appropriate action.
+At the same time, the Company trains systematically its personnel in order to ensure that appropriate action is taken in response to any emergency.

-The effectiveness of the above activities is verified by having zero environmental incidents/ accidents during 2010, as well as in the past years.
+The effectiveness of the above activities is attested to by a record of no environmental incidents / accidents during 2011, as well as in previous years.

-3. 2010 Results
+3. 2011 RESULTS

-3.1 Environmental Performance of 2010
+3.1 Environmental Performance of 2011